Day of the Moon: Production

 Steven Moffat, head writer of the new series, said before broadcast that this would be one of the darkest openers to a series ever done for Doctor Who.
 Director Toby Haynes believed that the darker episodes like "The Impossible Astronaut" and "Day of the Moon" would allow the series to get into "more dangerous territory."
 The creation of the Silence was partly inspired by the figure from Edvard Munch's 1893 painting The Scream.
 Introducing the alien villains became a "big challenge" for the producers; it would tie in with the loose "silence will fall" arc that carried through the fifth series.
 Moffat did not wish to end the arc in the previous series, as he felt it would be "more fun" to continue it.
 Elsewhere in the episode, Delaware was written to be deceptively antagonistic towards the protagonists, which was based on actor Mark Sheppard's past as villains for his work in American television.
 Moffat was also keen on the idea of having the Doctor imprisoned with a beard in Area 51.
 Smith wore a glued-on beard, which was difficult to peel off.

 Incorporating Nixon into the plot was accidental; Moffat wanted to set the story during the Moon landing and looked up the United States president during the time.
 He was initially disappointed that it was such a "rubbish one" and briefly considered using a generic, unnamed president, such as the one seen in "The Sound of Drums".
 However, he thought it "didn't feel right for a story partly about real events" and realised it could be fun to use Nixon.
 He believed there was something "comically awkward" about him, and it would be interesting for the Doctor to have to work with someone he did not like.
-The episode makes references to the Watergate scandal and David Frost.
+The episode makes references to the Watergate scandal and Nixon's later meeting with David Frost.